-The UCF Arboretum provides opportunities for student academics, such as courses and research.
-Students will learn about the environment
+The UCF Arboretum provides opportunities for student academics, such as courses and research, for hands-on learning about the environment and sustainability.

 BSC 4861L Urban Ecological Field Studies